vyomkumar/vagrant/README.md

 # vagrant

-This repository contains some commonly used Vagrant boxes.
+This repository contains some commonly used Vagrant setups.